InoryS/RMX3706_ROM/README.md

 **If you got 403**

-Try replacing the beginning of the url with `https://gauss-compotacostauto-cn.allawnfs.com` or `https://gauss-otacostmanual-cn.allawnfs.com`
+  - Try replacing the beginning of the url with `https://gauss-compotacostauto-cn.allawnfs.com` or `https://gauss-otacostmanual-cn.allawnfs.com`
+  - Try use `wget` to download

 <br>
 <br>
 <br>